Return to Index

 - Limit the amount of fat you eat.

-- Avoid foods high in sugar (eg, soda, candy, cookies).
+- Avoid foods high in sugar such as soda, candy, and cookies.

-- Manage your portions sizes at each meal.
+- Manage your portion sizes at each meal.

 - Plan a bedtime snack each night.
-It should include protein and complex carbohydrates (eg, legumes, potatoes, corn, rice).
+It should include protein and complex carbohydrates such as legumes, potatoes, corn, or rice.

 - Keep a record of your food intake.
-Share this with your doctor.
+Share this information with your doctor.